gnumonik/pcap/README.markdown

 # Examples

-See `examples/example.hs` for an example of live capturing, dumping captured packets, and reading dumped captures from disk.
+See `examples/example.hs` for an example of live capturing, dumping captured packets, reading dumped captures from disk, handling Ctrl-C, and breaking pcap loops.
 You can build this example by enabling the `build-the-examples` flag.
 For example:

     cabal install -f build-the-examples

+Or:

+    stack install --flag pcap:build-the-examples pcap

 # Get involved!